saucelabs/sauce-docs/docs/web-apps/automated-testing/_partials/_advanced-playwright.md

 ## Emulation

-Playwright can test your app on any browser as well as emulate a real device such as a mobile phone or tablet.
-Check more details in [Playwright docs](https://playwright.dev/docs/emulation).
+You can use Playwright to test your app on any browser and emulate a real device such as a mobile phone or tablet.
+See the [Playwright docs](https://playwright.dev/docs/emulation) for more details.

 :::note
 It is not a real Emulator or Simulator.
 Playwright just simulates the browser behavior such as `userAgent`, `screenSize`, `viewport` and etc.